 Alive @ 25

 Associated General Contractors of Vermont presents an abbreviated version of ‘Alive at 25,’ a young driver’s awareness course designed by the National Safety Council.
 The course helps new drivers develop defensive driving skills, decision-making and responsibility-taking, and strategies to keep safe on the road.
-Contact Norman James, Associated General Contractors of VT, (802) 223-2374, email@example.com
+Contact Aimee Ziter, Associated General Contractors of VT, (802) 223-2374, firstname.lastname@example.org

 Vermont State Police Crash Reconstruction Team

-The Vermont State Police Crash Reconstruction Team helps law enforcement agencies investigate and reconstruct more than 40 serious or fatal crashes every year.
-They work with electronic optical survey and distance measuring equipment, diagramming applications, and data from air bag computers to learn how a crash happened.
+The Vermont State Police Crash Reconstruction Team helps law enforcement agencies investigate and reconstruct more than 60 serious or fatal crashes every year.
+They work with electronic optical survey and distance measuring equipment, diagramming applications, and data from air bag modules to learn how a crash happened.
 The team shares first-hand accounts of what can go wrong just before and during crashes and describe the dramatic consequences of crashes that could have been avoided if drivers made better decisions.
 Contact: Lt.
-Garry Scott, Vermont State Police Crash Reconstruction Team, (802) 872-4056, firstname.lastname@example.org.
+Owen Ballinger, Vermont State Police Crash Reconstruction Team, (802) 748-3111, email@example.com.
 Photo: Lt.
-Garry Scott at the Williston Vermont State Police Barracks.
+Garry Scott (retired) at the Williston Vermont State Police Barracks.

 Distracted Driving Simulators